Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Query Processing

 \subsection{Implementation Details}

-We implemented the SPF server and the SPF client using Java 8\footnote{\url{http://github.com/Chraebe/StarPatternFragments}}.
-The client uses an approach to process queries that is based on a block nested loop join.
+The SPF server was implemented using Java 8 and the SPF client using Node.js.
+The source code is available at \texttt{http://relweb.cs.aau.dk/spf}.

-\textit{Server.} The SPF server is implemented as an extension of the Java implementation of the brTPF server\footnote{\url{http://olafhartig.de/brTPF-ODBASE2016/}}.
-Our server implementation uses \texttt{HDT}~\cite{FMPGPA:13} as backend. \texttt{HDT} is originally proposed to process a single triple pattern over a knowledge graph efficiently.
-However, the \texttt{HDT} Java library includes an Apache Jena\footnote{\url{https://jena.apache.org/}} implementation to issue SPARQL queries over the \texttt{HDT} backend.
-We use this implementation to process the star pattern requests.
+\textit{Server.} The SPF server is implemented as an extension of the Java implementation of the TPF server\footnote{\url{https://github.com/LinkedDataFragments/Server.java}}.
+The server implementation uses \texttt{HDT}~\cite{DBLP:conf/dcc/Hernandez-Illera15,FMPGPA:13} as backend. \texttt{HDT} is originally proposed to process a single triple pattern over a knowledge graph efficiently.
+However, this implementation was extended to also be able to process the star pattern requests over the \texttt{HDT} backend.
+The SPF server uses Characteristic Sets~\cite{DBLP:conf/icde/NeumannM11} to provide cardinality estimations.

-\textit{Client.} We implemented our own brTPF client in line with~\cite{DBLP:journals/corr/HartigA16}, and extended this client with the SPF-based query processing method described in Section~\ref{sec:client_side}.
-Like TPF~\cite{DBLP:journals/ws/VerborghSHHVMHC16} and brTPF clients~\cite{DBLP:journals/corr/HartigA16}, SPF client uses a pipeline of iterators that represent a left-deep join tree.
-However, they define the join operations on triple patterns, whereas we define join operations on star patterns.
+\textit{Client.} The TPF Node.js client\footnote{\url{https://github.com/LinkedDataFragments/Client.js}} was extended to accommodate not only SPF requests but also brTPF requests.
+Thus, and in line with TPF~\cite{DBLP:journals/ws/VerborghSHHVMHC16} and brTPF~\cite{DBLP:journals/corr/HartigA16}, the SPF client uses a pipeline of iterators that represent a left-deep join tree.
+However, TPF and brTPF define the join operations on triple patterns, whereas SPF defines join operations on star patterns.
+The star patterns within a query are ordered based on the cardinality estimations for the star patterns provided by the server.